 In general, the breed characteristics of this dog can be said to be a mix of the characteristics of German Shepherds and a mix of the characteristics of Siberian Huskies.

 However, depending on the particular dog and their parentage, the characteristics of one breed or the other will usually be dominant.
 Let’s take a look at their physical characteristics first.

-Another important thing to not about the Gerberian Shepsky is its unique coat.
-Their coats are straight haired, and they have what is known as a ‘double coat’ – i.e. a dense lower (or inner) coat and an upper coat which is usually pretty fluffy.
+Another important thing is its unique coat.
+Their coats are straight haired, and they have what is known as a ‘double coat’ – i.e., a dense lower (or inner) coat and a top coat which is usually pretty fluffy.